eficet/NewsPortal/README.md

 #### News Admin Routes:
 1. Route URL: `http://localhost:5000/api/admin/news`
-   On this route allows admin to prefrorm GET request which get all the news.
+   This route allows admin to prefrorm GET request which get all the news.
 2. Route URL: `http://localhost:5000/api/admin/news/{put your id}`
-   On this route allows admin prefrorm GET request which get a specific news by its Id.
+   This route allows admin to prefrorm GET request which get a specific news by its Id.
 3. Route URL: `http://localhost:5000/api/admin/news/search?query= YourSearch`
-   On this route allows admin prefrorm Get request to search for news with a specific word in the title.
+   This route allows admin to prefrorm Get request to search for news with a specific word in the title.
 4.Route URL: `http://localhost:5000/api/admin/news`
-   On this route allows admin prefrorm POST request which will add news to the our protal.
+   This route allows admin to prefrorm POST request which will add news to the our protal.
 5.Route URL: `http://localhost:5000/api/admin/news/{put your id}`
-   On this route allows admin prefrorm POST request which will update a specific news by its Id.
+   This route allows admin to prefrorm POST request which will update a specific news by its Id.
 #### Sincerely

 - Developer - Fayiz Hamad